fourTheorem/api-gateway-sls-example/README.md

 ## Notes

+## Using S3

+An example using S3 is currently available [in a Pull Request](https://github.com/fourTheorem/api-gateway-sls-example/pull/1) in this repo.
+Tests are to be updated to use an S3 Mock client.

+We'll do that soon 😇

+### Scaffolding a new project

 A quick way to scaffold a new Node.js project with Serverless framework is by using the following command:

 ```bash
 npx serverless create --template aws-nodejs --path nameOfYourService
 ```

+But be aware that this might not be fully up to date and it might give you a Serverless v2 project (rather than v3).